RedisLabs/redislabs-docs/content/rs/release-notes/rs-5-4-december-2018.md

 ## Additional Capabilities

--   Support for a new operating system- Ubuntu 18.04 64-bit.
+-   Support for new operating systems- Ubuntu 18.04 64-bit and RHEL 7.6.

 ## Product Version Lifecycle